julianbooher/jquery-salary-calculator/README.md

 ## Installation

-Download the repository, then open index.html in your browser.
+Download the repository, then open index.html in your browser to begin usage.

 ## Usage